 Individual environment vs. genetics

 - Rings crack or tear

 If involved in an occupation that requires heavy lifting, twisting, and bending, this can generate disc damage, but physical stressors do not automatically enhance disc erosion.
 An individual can do this type of work their entire life and not experience problems.
-It depends on the environment and the overall health of the individual that can be assessed through chiropractic prevention and body composition analysis.
+It depends on the environment and the overall health of the individual, which can be assessed through chiropractic prevention and body composition analysis.

 Chiropractic Prevention and Preserving The Discs

 Individuals need training on proper body posture and body mechanics.
 A major contributing factor that increases the risk of nerve, spine/back pain due to disc damage.
 The back/spine should be moved like a crane.
 This means not bending over at the waist but squatting down with the hips and knees when lifting an object.
 Not everything can be done this way, but if an individual can eliminate too much bending at the waist, it will definitely help.

 Do not neglect the core muscles.
 Core exercises will maintain the muscles around the waist, which also strengthens the rest of the body.
 All the muscles front, back, around the trunk, hips, and knees to the chest are all the core muscles.